 Military facilities at the Presidio have been considered for de-commissioning, while the Hunter's Point Shipyard is to be transferred to the Redevelopment Agency beginning in 2004.
 The Presidio contains many structures which are suitable for use by artists and arts organizations who would bring new vitality and character, as well as economic benefits through tourism to the Presidio.

 Portions of Hunters Point Shipyard are currently used for artists studio space and small businesses.
-The continued and expanded use of these facilities for the arts should are considered, and included as a general principal of the Hunters Point Shipyard Redevelopment Plan.
+The continued and expanded use of these facilities for the arts are considered, and included as a general principal of the Hunters Point Shipyard Redevelopment Plan.
 For specific policies governing Hunters Point Shipyard, see the Hunters Point Shipyard Redevelopment Plan and its accompanying Design for Development document.

 Two national models for the successful adaptation of military properties for use as artists spaces are Fort Mason Art Center in San Francisco and the Headlands Art Center at Fort Barry in Marin County.